 Ask How To Sue A Business With Our Team

 You can ask our advisors how to sue a business following an accident at any time.
-Once an advisor has assessed your particular circumstances, they could put you in touch with one of our personal injury solicitors.
+Once an advisor has assessed your particular circumstances, they could put you in touch with one of our skilled solicitors.

-Our solicitors can offer their services under a type of No Win No Fee contract called a Conditional Fee Agreement (CFA).
-Making your personal injury claim with a solicitor under a CFA presents a number of advantages to claimants, including:
+Our solicitors work under a particular kind of No Win No Fee arrangement called a Conditional Fee Agreement (CFA).
+Making a personal injury claim with a solicitor under the terms of a CFA presents a number of advantages, including:

-- Not having to pay a fee upfront for the solicitor to begin work on your claim.
+- Not having to pay a solicitor’s fee at the start of your claim.

-Following the success of your personal injury claim, you will receive a compensation settlement.
-The solicitor will take a percentage of this compensation as their success fee.
-As the maximum percentage that can be charged as a success fee is legally capped, you will keep most of any awarded compensation.
+If your personal injury claim wins, the solicitor will take a percentage of the compensation as their success fee for the work done on the case.
+As the maximum percentage that can be charged as a success fee is legally capped, you will keep most of the compensation.

 - Call our team on 0800 073 8804.